HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 can trust that it knows what it’s doing.
 Since we know Rails knows how to load pages and we know Devise knows how to authenticate, the only thing left to test is whether we connected all the pieces correctly.
-For this, we’ll use a feature test (or spec in the Rspec world).
+For this, we’ll use a feature test (or spec in the RSpec world).

 We added SitePrism to help us keep our feature specs tidy.
 It lets you create classes for each of your pages or reusable components that you can call from